kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 In creating the skeleton of your talk, remember it's not just about what you say; it's about how you guide your audience through the journey of your presentation.
 This structured approach helps in delivering a talk that's both informative and memorable.

 ## From Skeleton to Slides - My Visual Rules

-- Discuss your specific rules for slide creation, including design principles for clarity, engagement, and memorability, and software recommendations for reliability​​.

 With a solid outline in hand, the next phase is turning that skeleton into a set of slides that will visually captivate and clarify the points I'm trying to make.
 Here's my approach to slide creation, guided by a few key visual rules: